filipeom/filipeom.github.io/_posts/2023-10-06-static-analysis-lab.md

 After enabling each checker, carefully review the reported bugs.
 Determine whether these newly reported issues are true positives (actual problems) or false positives (incorrectly flagged).
 You can do this by examining the code and the specific checker warnings.

-# 4. Exercise 03: Continuous Integration with Infer
+# Optional: Continuous Integration with Infer

 Infer offers a significant advantage compared to other existing static analysis tools: it supports compositional analysis, allowing seamless integration into continuous integration (CI) pipelines.
 This integration provides developers with rapid feedback on their code.
 The goal of this exercise is to understand how Infer is currently applied in CI pipelines ([based on this tutorial](https://fbinfer.com/docs/steps-for-ci)).